-The Rolling Needs Assessment, as a component of the Long-Range CIP Strategic Plan, provides information for departments and the Budget Office to consider during the formulation of the Five-Year CIP Plan and Capital Budget, development of grant proposals, and consideration of potential partnerships or other funding strategies.
-In addition, the Capital Planning Office, in conjunction with its monitoring of voter-approved bond program performance, can use the Rolling Needs Assessment to inform recommendations on future bond development processes.
+The Rolling Needs Assessment, as a component of the Long-Range CIP Strategic Plan, provides information for departments and the Budget Office to consider during the formulation of the Five-Year CIP Plan and Capital Budget, development of grant proposals, consideration of potential partnerships or other funding strategies, including development of future bond programs.
+For example, the Mobility Infrastructure section of the Rolling Needs Assessment was used as a starting point for what evolved into the approved 2016 Mobility Bond package.